stineje/CharLib/docs/manual/source/chapters/05_contributing.rst

 2. Fork the CharLib repository and make changes to fix the identified issue.
 3. Open a draft Pull Request as early as possible in the process.
 This helps us work as a team and work out potential issues ahead of time.
 4. Extensively test your changes.
+This should include creating a regression test that proves the issue is solved with your fix.
 5. Once you're done making changes, mark your PR as ready for review.
 Maintainers will review your code and accept your PR or request changes as needed.